haihoang1219931/TX2/README.md

    - Reflash dtbs in tx2 (Read it in rebuildkernel.sh)
        sudo ./flash.sh -r -k kernel-dtb jetson-tx2 mmcblk1p1
 2. TC358743
-   -Replace tc358743.c to kernel source
+   - Replace tc358743.c to kernel source
-   -Rebuild kernel and reflash kernel in tx2 (Read it in rebuildkernel.sh)
-       sudo ./flash.sh jetson-tx2 mmcblk0p1
+   - Rebuild kernel and reflash kernel in tx2 (Read it in rebuildkernel.sh) sudo ./flash.sh jetson-tx2 mmcblk0p1
 3. Test TC358743
    - run this command to see how it work